dcrapis/oceandao-wiki/OceanDAO-Town-Hall.md

-Dive in by joining the OceanDAO community Town Hall.
-Here you can ask any questions, share proposal feedback, and collaborate with OceanDAO in an open format.
+The Town Hall is a videochat among community members, open to all.
+It’s a great place to get to know the community.
+Here you can ask questions, share proposal feedback, and more.

-The 1st OceanDAO Town Hall is Wednesday, December 2nd at 4:00pm GMT!
+The first Town Hall is Wednesday, Dec 2 at 16:00 GMT.

 Join: [Town Hall #1](Town-Hall-%231)